apache/mynewt-documentation/docs/chapter1/project1.md

 #### Getting the debugger ready

 * Before you start building nests and hatching eggs, you need to do one final step in the environment preparation - install gcc / libc that can produce 32-bit executables.
+So, first install gcc.
+You will see the brew steps and a final summary confirming install.

+        $ brew install gcc
+        ...
+        ...
+        ==> Summary
+        🍺  /usr/local/Cellar/gcc/5.2.0: 1353 files, 248M

-ARM maintains a pre-built GNU toolchain with a GCC source branch targeted at Embedded ARM Processors namely Cortex-R/Cortex-M processor families.
+* ARM maintains a pre-built GNU toolchain with a GCC source branch targeted at Embedded ARM Processors namely Cortex-R/Cortex-M processor families.
 Install the PX4 Toolchain and check the version installed.
 Make sure that the symbolic link installed by Homebrew points to the correct version of the debugger.
 If not, you can either change the symbolic link using the "ln -f -s" command or just go ahead and try with the version it points to!

         $ brew tap PX4/homebrew-px4
         $ brew update